flutter/news_toolkit/docs/docs/flutter_development/ads.md

 ### Banner Ads

-In the sample Google News Project, banner ads are introduced as [blocks](#working-with-blocks) served from static news data.
+In the Flutter News Example, banner ads are introduced as [blocks](#working-with-blocks) served from static news data.
 The static news data contains instances of `BannerAdBlock` which the app renders as ads inside the feed and articles.

 To introduce banner ads into your app, you can either: